ag-sanjjeev/Passionate-PHP-MVC-Framework/README.md

 4. Use the provided models or create your own models in the `models` directory to interact with the database table.
 5. Implement authentication and authorization and/or if you can implement any middleware logic as per your application and to meet your needs.

-For more usage find out in the documentation section [DOCS](docs/DOCS.md)
+For more usage find out in the [documentation](docs/documentation.md)

 ## Contributing